nirajp82/Ansible/02_04_VariableScope.md

 ## 3. Task Scope

 Variables in task scope are defined within a specific task using the `register` keyword.
 They store the output of the task, such as the result of a command or the content of a file.
-These variables are specific to the task in which they are defined and can be accessed in subsequent tasks within the same play.
+These variables are specific to the task in which they are defined and can be accessed in subsequent tasks (Tasks that appear after the current task in the playbook.) within the same play.

 **Example:**